alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/integrated-example/docs/en/docker-compose-deployment.md

 ### Service start

-Enter `spring-cloud-alibaba-examples/integration-example/docker-compose` directory, Run the following command in the terminal to quickly deploy the services required for running example: `docker-compose -f docker-compose-service.yml up -d`.
+Enter `spring-cloud-alibaba-examples/integration-example` directory, Run the following command in the terminal to quickly deploy the services required for running example: `docker-compose -f ./docker-compose/docker-compose-service.yml up -d`.

 ## Stop all containers

+### Stops the service container

+Enter `spring-cloud-alibaba-examples/integration-examplee` directory, Run the following command in the terminal to `docker-compose -f ./docker-compose/docker-compose-service.yml down` to stop the running example service container.

 ### Stops the component container

-Enter `spring-cloud-alibaba-examples/integration-example/docker-compose` directory, Run the following command in the terminal to `docker-compose -f docker-compose-env.yml down` to stop the running example component container.
+Enter `spring-cloud-alibaba-examples/integration-example` directory, Run the following command in the terminal to `docker-compose -f ./docker-compose/docker-compose-env.yml down` to stop the running example component container.

-### Stops the service container

-Enter `spring-cloud-alibaba-examples/integration-example/docker-compose` directory, Run the following command in the terminal to `docker-compose -f docker-compose-service.yml down` to stop the running example service container.

 > When the container starts, you can observe the startup process of the container through `docker-compose- f docker-compose-*.yml up`!